Maldonado, Soler hit home runs, Royals beat Tigers 8-5

 Duffy sustained a contusion of the left hand, but the Royals reported that X-rays were negative and his status is day to day.

+“It got me kind of on the thumb pad,” Duffy said.
+“It just went numb and if that’s how your hand feels on the baseball, it’s not going to work out too often.
+I hate coming out of the game but I’m really thankful with the way my guys picked me up.”

 The Tigers scored another run when first baseman Cheslor Cuthbert made an error on a sharp grounder by Jeimer Candelario.
-Lopez got out of the inning with a strikeout and a double play.
+Lopez got out of the inning with a strikeout and a double play and worked three scoreless innings.
+In fact, five Royals relievers combined for seven innings and surrendered just three hits and one run.

+“The bullpen came in and did a wonderful job,” Royals manager Ned Yost said.
+“The bullpen was fantastic.”

 Cuthbert redeemed himself in the bottom half of the inning with a two-run homer off Tigers starter Spencer Turnbull, giving the Royals a 5-4 lead.
 The 400-foot blast to left followed a walk to Alex Gordon and an RBI double by Soler.